 At Dion there are prominent sanctuaries to Demeter and Zeus, and as pilgrims and supplicants came and went, the city grew up with houses, merchants, and all the auxiliary things needed by residents of a city.

 Here is a temple of Asclepius and Hygeia – what we would call a hospital or infirmary these days.

 Dion had a long lifespan, as witnessed by it being a destination apparently far earlier than Alexander (400BC) and still active during Roman times, when the Roman Theater and Temple of Isis were built.

 The River Enipeus runs off the slopes of Mount Olympos and north-eastward toward the Aegean.
 Despite the wrathful curse of Zeus, Enipeus does actually reach the sea through the aid of modern man in the form of Litochoro canal.
-While we were hiking on Olympos oros, we came across the source of the Enipeus (or close to it).
-It is, […]
+While we were hiking on Olympos oros, we came across the source of the Enipeus (or […]

 I suspect many of us have heard the story of the Battle of Marathon.
-Maybe not as many as have heard of the 300 Spartans at Thermopylae because Marathon has not been popularized in a Frank Miller comic book and a big budget movie featuring mutants and ninjas – but Marathon was probably an even bigger deal than Thermopylae.
-Marathon […]
+Maybe not as many as have heard of the 300 Spartans at Thermopylae because Marathon has not been popularized in a Frank Miller comic book and a big budget movie featuring mutants and ninjas – but Marathon was probably an even […]

 The Roaming Parkers are Greece-bound!
 This fall we are headed to Athens for a couple of weeks and we are totally looking forward to exploring southern and eastern mainland areas!
 But why Greece?
 What put that idea in our heads?
 I could probably rattle off a dozen reasons real quick, but today there is only […]